zriyansh/signoz.io/docs/instrumentation/nodejs.md

 export OTEL_LOG_LEVEL=debug
 ```

 The output may be very verbose with some benign errors.
-Early in the console output, look for logs about the configuration and check that your access token is correct.
+Early in the console output, look for logs about the configuration.
 Next, look for lines like the ones below, which are emitted when spans are emitted to SigNoz.

 ```bash
 {